Sounds like you’re looking for a language teaching approach called total physical response or TPR for short.

 So what actual TPR activities can you use in your own classroom?
 Here are five activities that’ll set language acquisition into overdrive!

-5 Total Physical Response Classroom Activities That’ll Set Language Acquisition into Overdrive
+5 Total Physical Response (TPR) Activities That Every Language Teacher Should Know

 1. TPR Storytelling Session